locationtech/geomesa/docs/user/kafka_datastore.rst

 This file can be found at ``conf/geomesa-site.xml`` of the Kafka distribution.
-The default settings for GeoMesa are stored in ``conf/geomesa-default.xml``.
-Do not modify this file directly as it is never read, instead copy over the desired configurations into geomesa-site.xml.
+The default settings for GeoMesa are stored in ``conf/geomesa-site.xml.template``.
+Do not modify this file directly as it is never read, instead copy the desired configurations into geomesa-site.xml.

 By default command line parameters will take precedence over this